Will prison help? 'Very unwell' Dunedin woman who abused mum jailed for a year

 There are lots of places to get support.
 For others, click here.

-- NZME with the Otago Daily Times
+- Additional reporting: Otago Daily Times